-Elvis will be IN the building in two months, but did you know he’s been here before?
+Elvis will be IN the building next week, but did you know he’s been here before?
 March 29, 1977, the date of the now legendary Austin appearance of Elvis Presley at the Palmer Auditorium, the original site of our building!
 The Long Center’s very own Paul Beutel, who began his career as an entertainment writer in the 1970s, was there that night on behalf of the Austin American-Statesman.
 Read his original review below, and don’t miss your change to see Elvis make his triumphant return to the Long Center, March 2 in Dell Hall.

 The King still reigns